 Government has made clear vaccination will not be mandatory, and an employer can't force an employee to take it up.
 However, employers may have a responsibility to furnish employees with guidance and advice on the vaccine's benefits.
 Active engagement in this process may be education sector employers would be on firm ground requiring staff vaccinations against this deadly virus, much of the legal argument will depend on the particular circumstances, including the employee's reasons for refusal.
 For refusal to be deemed reasonable there would need to be significant justification.
-For example, a fear of needles wouldn't cut it, but trypanophobia - a fear of needles particularly as they have a duty to make reasonable adjustments for disabled employees.
+For example, a fear of needles wouldn't cut it, but trypanophobia - a fear of needles necessary for employers to provide evidence of compliance with their duty under the Health & Safety at Work Act.